BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on reporting and public disclosure.pdf.md

 2 Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (OJ L 335, 17.12.2009,
 p.
 1)
-3 Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive
-2009/138/EC of the European Parliament and of the Council on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (OJ L 12, 17.01.2015, p.
+3 Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive/EC of the European Parliament and of the Council on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (OJ L 12, 17.01.2015, p.
 1)
 --- Page 3 ---
 1.5.
 Unless otherwise stated, the Guidelines addressing individual undertakings apply to individual insurance and reinsurance undertakings, to third country branches, to participating insurance and reinsurance undertakings, insurance